Legal guide

 Who belongs on the shortlist

-These are the strongest current shortlist options when the buying frame is the client portal and the workflow around it.
+These are the strongest current shortlist options when the decision starts with the client portal and the workflow around it.

 Matter by Neudash